 - In the event the dough leaves an impression and doesn’t bounce back, it’s time to get the buns into the oven ASAP.

-How to store the buns
+How to store & serve

 You can store the buns in an airtight container for up to 3 days at room temperature.